Complete Inca Trail

 (Challenge trek.
 15 km “5.56 miles”and 5 hours of walk).

-Day 7: Wiñayhuayna Machu Picchu – Cusco: Early wake up will allow our porters to catch their train, we are going to walk to the control and spend until they open it, then we will have 1 hour hike to reach the gate of sun “Gateway of the Sun” (2720m/8,923ft), this point will reward us with the magic view of machu picchu, this site has rectangular doorway structures where everyone takes pictures and after some time to enjoy the view from here, we walk the final part of the trail.
+Day 7: Wiñayhuayna Machu Picchu – Cusco: At 5 am the group walks to the control, and spend until they open it, then we will have 1 hour hike to reach the gate of sun “Gateway of the Sun” (2720m/8,923ft), this point will reward us with the magic view of machu picchu, this site has rectangular doorway structures where everyone takes pictures, after some time to enjoy the view, we walk the final part of the trail.

 Checking the hike before tour is mandatory, then we we will re-enter in to machu picchu for the guided tour, the guiding service will take about 3 hours exploring all this magnificent machu picchu, then we will catch bus to aguas calientes town for lunch, after lunch you’ll take train back to Ollanta from where our driver will drive you back to Cusco.